Skip to main content

-It is possible to analyse a single division (class, department, location, tracking category, or job) as a standalone entity.
+It is possible to analyse a single division (class, department, location, tracking category, job, or cost centre) as a standalone entity.
 Importing divisions as standalone entities enables you to:

 • Forecast for divisions